ChanceHuddleston/UTA-Racing_Concession-V3/README.md

 # UTA Racing Concession V3

 Built by Chance Huddleston for UTA Racing as an honor-system based Point of Sale system where the user is responsible for entering their own purchases on the app.
-The app is intended to keep track of the users' account balance on an intuitive, simple, and responsive user-interface.
+The app is intended to keep track of the users' account balance on an intuitive, simple, and responsive user-interface while being self-contained requiring no internet access or external database storage.
+This is achieved through Android Studio combined with SQLite3 DBMS.

 ## Authors